piyushmundhra/MovieRecommender/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
+ > * A lot of services and products that we use have recommendation systems: such as Amazon and its product recommendations, YouTube and its video recommendations, etc. Therefore it seems like this is an important program to understand and be familiar with.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)

  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences: